EL-BID/Deslizamientos-y-flujos/README.en.md

 **4. Visualization**

-Visualization of results is done externally from GeoFlow.
+**Primary Option (Recommended): QGIS**

+Results can be visualized using QGIS, an open-source and freely available geographic information system.

+**Alternative Option: GiD Simulation**

+Visualization can also be performed using GiD (version 7.5 or higher), a pre- and post-processing tool developed by CIMNE.
 To view the results, users are directed to [**GiD Simulation**](https://www.gidsimulation.com/) software, version 7.5 or higher.

 # 📄 User Guide